Are your employee training programs effective? How can you even tell?

 The Kirkpatrick Evaluation Model helps businesses do just that.

-Through this simple 4-step process, you can learn how to measure training effectiveness and improve your instructional design for future initiatives.
+Through this simple four-step process, you can measure training effectiveness and improve your instructional design for future initiatives.

 The model outlines four levels of training evaluation: